Small boutique guest house

 Another established ceramicist in the area is Fergus Stewart, his small workshop is tucked away in the grounds of Glencanisp lodge.

-Lochinver village is also very fortunate to have a small bookshop, perfect for a holiday read with many titles carefully curated to reflect the area.
+Lochinver village is very fortunate to have a small bookshop - Lochinver Bookshop, perfect for a holiday read with many titles carefully curated to reflect the area.